spacemeshos/protocol/transactions/01-overview.md

 ## Applying transactions

+The process of determining the current canonical state is simply the process of ordering and applying all of the transactions in the canonical mesh, in order.
+This process is explained in greater detail here.

 Transactions are applied one by one, in the order in which they appear in blocks, to the global state.
 Valid transactions cause the state to be updated.
 Of course, since Spacemesh defines a canonical ledger, the order in which transactions are applied is very important.

 <a name="ordering"></a>